jarleven/NetworkHOWTO/OpenWrt/VPN.md

 ```

+Copy the file to the OpenWrt device
+You can use WinSCP for the copy task (Select protocol scp)

+scp nordvpn.ovpn /etc/openvpn/nordvpn.ovpn

-Make a file secret with your credentials
+Within the OpenWrt router make a file secret with your credentials

 vi /etc/openvpn/secret